venerasf/venera-docs/docs/4 - Global Variables.md

 URL       http://mydomain.com  yes       URL
 ```

-Notice that the variable was set automatically.
+Notice that the variable was configured automatically.